Red Chile Chicken Street Tacos

 Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-Pro-tip: This chicken with chile sauce is great for leftovers, so make a little extra for a spicy lunch during the week.
+Pro-tip: This chicken with chile sauce is great for leftovers, so make a little extra for a spicy weeknight lunch.

-1. Prepare the Chiles: Warm the chicken broth and apple cider vinegar in a medium saucepan over medium heat.
-While the stock is heating up, prepare the chiles by carefully cutting open the dried chiles to remove seeds.
-Preheat a cast-iron skillet, then roast the chiles for approximately 1-2 minutes until they turn brown and have a fruity smell.
+Warm the chicken broth and apple cider vinegar in a medium saucepan over medium heat.
+While the stock is heating up, prepare the chiles by carefully opening the dried chiles and removing the seeds.
+Preheat a cast-iron skillet, then roast the chiles for 1-2 minutes, until they turn brown and develop a fruity aroma.
 Place the roasted dried chiles in the saucepan and simmer for 10 minutes.
 Pour chicken stock, chiles, Mexican oregano, garlic powder, and ground cumin into a blender and blend until smooth.

-3. Assembly: Over an open gas stovetop with the flame on medium-low heat, the corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
+Over an open gas stovetop with the flame on medium-low heat, cook the corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
 Stack together two tortillas and place 1-2 tablespoons of chicken in each taco.
 Top with fresh cilantro, red onion, and a sprinkling of cojita cheese.
-Serve with a few slices of lime and a side of avocado or grilled guacamole.
-Note: Tortillas can also be heated on a medium-sized skillet or griddle until golden brown in some spots (approximately 30 seconds per side).
+Serve with a few lime wedges and a side of avocado or grilled guacamole.
+Note: Tortillas can also be heated in a medium-sized skillet or on a griddle until golden brown in some spots (approximately 30 seconds per side).

 Make-Ahead and Storage